sassoftware/esp-kubernetes/TLS.md

 The following is an example how to deploy [Kuard](https://github.com/kubernetes-up-and-running/kuard), a demo app for Kubernetes Up and Running book.

-Note that the original documentation can be confusing, so I summerize the steps here.
-The goal is configure ingress to provide TLS support for Kuard -- when an HTTPS request is submitted to Kuard, the ingress will automatically request the certificate from a configured issuer and Kuard knows nothing about this.
+The steps are summarized here to supplement the Kuard documentation.
+The goal is to configure ingress to provide TLS support for Kuard -- when an HTTPS request is submitted to Kuard, the ingress will automatically request the certificate from a configured issuer and Kuard knows nothing about this.

 ## Install cert-manager